 This one’s a good idea any year.
 But especially when many of us are still working from home, a tech-forward employee engagement strategy is more important than ever.

 Loyola University is one organization that has really benefited from going virtual.
 A few years ago, Loyola’s benefits team was hosting long, in-person new hire information sessions every two weeks.
 On top of that, they held half-hour phone calls and one-on-one meetings with new employees who couldn’t make the orientation.
 And they were spending thousands of dollars and hundreds of hours on catering, printing, and meeting preparation.

 So they decided to implement ALEX to relieve the administrative strain on their benefits team, make benefits information available to employees 24/7, and save their team big bucks.

 - They saw a 50% reduction in benefits-related questions.

 - Their team saved 140 hours in administrative time each year

 4. Choose a more radical provider

 Maybe this isn’t the year you change benefits plans or providers.
-But if you’re looking to take a huge swing, and want to cut costs significantly (and provide better care for your employees) then explore more modern, radical health care providers.
+But if you’re doing some HR budget planning and are looking to take a huge swing, then explore more modern, radical health care providers.